blacklightpy/vaultofknowledge/07. Miscellaneous/Religions/Hinduism/Hindu Denominations.md

 Denominations are also called Sampradaayas.
 (I guess Darshanas should be moved to a separate note.)

 I noticed that a common theme is that the substratum of reality is a consciousness that is Transcendent and Immanent, and also All-pervading.

+From https://www.siddha.com.my/forum/religionoftheagamas/chapter4.html: In the southern tamil tradition, **Siva was referred to as Kadavul (trancendent-Immanent One)**, Iraivan and Mukkanan (Three Eyed), Vishnu as Maal or Tirumal, Skanda as Muruga and Ceyon (Red Lord), and Krishna as Thuvaraik Koman (king of Dwaraka.
+The names are indicate of their nature and status in society.
 # Based on Schools of thought
 Schools of thought are also called Darshanas.